MDI-Benchmark/MDI-Benchmark/README.md

     Performance of the model at different difficulty levels and the overall performance results of the model under the score metric.
 </p>

-We hope our research will advance the application of multimodal large models in real-world scenarios and pave the way for the development of multi-dimensional personalization.
+We hope our research will advance the application of multimodal large models in real-world scenarios and pave the way for the development of <b>multi-dimensional personalization</b>.